michaelhpet/quicknlp/README.md

-# QuickNLP (RPC server)
+# QuickNLP (REST API server)

-RPC server for QuickNLP, a natural language processing (NLP) service that takes plain text and transforms it into meaningful information in desired format using a range of NLP algoritms.
+REST API server for QuickNLP, a natural language processing service that takes plain text and transforms it into meaningful information in desired format using a range of NLP algoritms.

 ## System requirements